Gosei Sentai Dairanger: Story

 Eight thousand years ago, the Daos Empire (ダオス帝国, Daosu Teikoku), also known as the Daos Civilization (ダオス文明, Daosu Bunmei), flourished in Southern China.
 The empire consisted of three separate tribes: the Dai, the Shura (シュラ) (the ancestors of today's humanity) and the Gorma (the military tribe); which lived in harmony.
 However, one day, the Gorma Tribe decided to take over the Daos Empire and the world, beginning the war between the Gorma and Dai tribes.
 The war between the Gorma, led by the Gorma Triumvarate, and the Dai continued for 5,000 years until the Mythical Qi Beasts appeared to oppose the Gorma, whose qi powers had increased to the point that they could turn themselves into monsters.
 Five Dai warriors' Qi-Powers had increased to the point where they could control the Mythical Qi Beasts.
 The war ended with the disappearance of both the Dai and Gorma tribes and the Shura scattered around the world.
 In the present day, the Gorma Tribe, one of the Daos' two missing branches, arose to take over the world.
 To counter them, Master Kaku assembled a team of five youths with high levels of qi, who became the Dairangers.

 Characters

 Dairangers

-The Dairangers transformed.
-From left to right: Kazu, Rin, Ryo, Shoji, and Daigo.
+The Dairangers (sans Kou) transformed.
+From left to right: Kazu, Lin, Ryo, Shoji, and Daigo.

 The eponymous Dairangers are human practitioners of Chinese martial arts who possess high levels of Qi-Power (気力, Kiryoku) against the Gorma Tribe.
 As a group, the primary members perform the Qi-Power Bomber (気力ボンバー, Kiryoku Bonbā) finisher by gathering their qi and firing it towards the enemy.
 After their final battle, the Dairangers separated, with the last scene of the series showing them fifty years in the future in which their grandchildren follow the Dairangers' legacy and fight against the last remnants of the Gorma Tribe.